-Sproxton Hall Cottages are set in beautiful, peaceful countryside with unique views overlooking the Howardian Hills Area of Outstanding Natural Beauty and the North York Moors National Park.
+Sproxton Hall Cottages are set in beautiful, peaceful countryside with unique views overlooking the Howardian Hills National Landscape and the North York Moors National Park.
 There are walks from the doorstep into both, plus a country ramble into Helmsley (c.
-2 miles) on the Ebor Way.
+2 miles) on the Ebor Way and to Harome.

 Guests with dogs relax in the absence of fireworks.

-Guests with families love Helmsley’s castle, heated outdoor swimming pool (summer months only) and the National Centre for Birds of Prey.
+Guests with families love Helmsley’s castle, heated outdoor swimming pool (seasonal) and the National Centre for Birds of Prey.

-You can stay in a hidden gem but be within easy reach of North Yorkshire’s best scenery and attractions. are perfectly located for exploring North Yorkshire’s two National Parks, Whitby and York.
+You can stay in a hidden gem but be within easy reach of North Yorkshire’s best scenery and attractions.
+Sproxton Hall Cottages are perfectly located for exploring North Yorkshire’s two National Parks, Whitby, Castle Howard and York.
 You don’t have to travel far once you reach the cottages – here are some suggested days out and activities.
-Feel free to ask us for suggestions for others or take a look at visitor facing websites such as the North York Moors National Park and English Heritage (Yorkshire).
+Feel free to ask us for suggestions or take a look at visitor facing websites such as the North York Moors National Park and English Heritage (Yorkshire).

 Within walking distance

-You can walk into Helmsley from the cottages, over picturesque fields alongside the River Rye (day light only and you need trainers/long trousers).
-From Helmsley you can access the Cleveland Way, walk to Rievaulx Abbey and enjoy the grounds of Duncombe Park.
+You can ramble into Helmsley from the cottages, over picturesque fields alongside the River Rye (day light only in walking gear, approx 2 miles).
+From Helmsley you can access the start of the Cleveland Way, walk to Rievaulx Abbey and enjoy the grounds of Duncombe Park.

-The Ebor Way runs close to the cottages and takes you through the undulating countryside of the Howardian Hills Area of Outstanding Natural Beauty.
-You can also walk into the North York Moors National Park.
+The Ebor Way and St Aelred’s Pilgrim Trail run close to the cottages and take you through the undulating countryside of the Howardian Hills National Landscape.
+You can also walk into the North York Moors National Park or follow the walking directions (in each cottage) to the picturesque village of Harome (c.
+2.5 miles).

-The National Park Visitor Centre at Sutton Bank and the White Horse offer stunning views (described by James Herriot as being the best in England), with walks on the Cleveland Way and to Lake Gormire.
-We like the cafe at the gliding club.
+The National Park Visitor Centre at Sutton Bank and the White Horse offer stunning views (described by James Herriot as being the finest in England), with walks on the Cleveland Way and cycling routes in open moorland.

 Nunnington Hall, Rievaulx Abbey and Terrace are a short drive away, as is Ampleforth Abbey.
-A walk around Byland Abbey and a trip to the tearooms combine into a relaxing couple of hours.
+A walk around Byland Abbey and a meal at the Byland Inn combine into a relaxing couple of hours.

 A walk on the North York Moors is refreshing and invigorating – there are many walking routes on the moors and dales around Helmsley.
 Hutton-le-Hole is a picture perfect moorland village with an impressive museum.
-Continue your drive up to Rosedale for breathtaking views.
+Continue your drive up to Rosedale or Blakey Ridge for breathtaking views.

 Try something new – go horse riding over the North York Moors (Bilsdale Riding Centre) or soar in the sky on a glider flight.